Best AI Wealth Management Tools, by Use Case

 Walnut

 The AI investing assistant you chat with on the broker you already own.
-It connects your existing brokerage through SnapTrade (read-only by default) and lets you ask about what you actually hold by talking through Claude, ChatGPT, or a built-in assistant, with each holding framed against the S&P 500 and the option to turn research into a thematic basket.
+It connects your existing brokerage (read-only by default) and lets you ask about what you actually hold by talking through Claude, ChatGPT, or a built-in assistant, with each holding framed against the S&P 500 and the option to turn research into a thematic portfolio.

-- Best for: Talking through your real, connected holdings in plain language and turning research into a thematic basket.
+- Best for: Talking through your real, connected holdings in plain language and turning research into a thematic portfolio.

-- What it connects to: Your existing brokerage via SnapTrade, read-only by default.
+- What it connects to: Your existing brokerage, read-only by default.

 - The catch: It sits on top of a broker you already have, so it is not a full financial-planning suite or an aggregation dashboard, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss.

-The distinctive part is that the chat knows your real positions, frames each one against the S&P 500, and can become a thematic basket you act on at your own broker.
-Walnut is not a full financial-planning suite and not an aggregation dashboard: it sits on top of a broker you already have, leans on web and price data, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
+Magnifi and Walnut are both finance-tuned chats, and the difference is what the conversation is grounded in.
+Magnifi leans toward discovery: you ask about funds, ETFs, and stocks and it helps you screen and find securities, with some account connection for context.
+Walnut leans toward your own positions: it knows the real holdings at the broker you connected, frames each one against the S&P 500, and can become a thematic portfolio you act on at that same broker.
+Where this section is honest, though, is the same place the earlier ones were: Walnut is not a full financial-planning suite like Origin and not an aggregation dashboard like Empower.
+It sits on top of a broker you already have, leans on web and price data, and because broker feeds rarely pass cost basis it frames returns as window returns rather than realized profit and loss, and says so.
 It is read-only by default, every trade needs your approval, and Walnut is not an investment adviser.
-If you want broad planning, Origin leans that way; if you want everything aggregated, Empower does.

 Which to use for what

 The fastest way to choose is to name what you are trying to do, then pick the tool built for that.
-There is no overall number one; Walnut leads only in its own category (a chat grounded in your real holdings), not across the board.
+There is no overall number one; broad wealth management leans toward Origin and Empower, and Walnut leads only in its own category (a chat grounded in your real holdings), not across the board.

 - You want one tool for your whole financial life.
-Origin ties planning, budgeting, net worth, and investing together in an all-in-one suite.
+Origin ties planning, budgeting, net worth, and investing together in an all-in-one suite; Walnut deliberately does not reach this far.

 - You want a read on your portfolio’s risk and balance.
-PortfolioPilot reads your linked accounts and gives a diversification and risk assessment.
+PortfolioPilot reads your linked accounts and gives a diversification and risk assessment, where Walnut would talk the same holdings through conversationally instead of scoring them.

 - You want to see everything you own in one dashboard.
-Empower aggregates banking, brokerage, and retirement accounts for net worth and allocation.
+Empower aggregates banking, brokerage, and retirement accounts for net worth and allocation; Walnut stays on a single connected brokerage.

 - You want to research funds and ETFs in plain language.
-Magnifi is a finance-tuned chat built for fund discovery and screening.
+Magnifi is a finance-tuned chat built for fund discovery and screening, where Walnut centers on the positions you already hold.

 - You want to talk through your real holdings and maybe act.
-Walnut connects your brokerage through SnapTrade and lets you ask about what you own through Claude or ChatGPT, framed against the S&P 500.
+Walnut connects your brokerage and lets you ask about what you own through Claude or ChatGPT, framed against the S&P 500, then place a trade you approve.

 At a glance